Kutupalong refugee camp: Communications restrictions

 Also, in September 2019, the government began asking, then instructing, telecommunications companies to restrict telecommunications access in the camps.
-By forbidding sale of cell phone SIM cards to Rohingya, and reducing cellular telephone service from 4G and 3G levels—down to only 2G levels—internet communications to, from, and within the camps became impractical.
+By forbidding the sale of cell phone SIM cards to Rohingya and reducing cellular telephone service from 4G and 3G levels—down to only 2G levels—internet communications to, from, and within the camps became impractical.

-Defending the internet blackout, the government cited "security" concerns, noting criminal activity in the camps—though refugees, and some of their advocates, complained that the blackout made the refugees more vulnerable to criminals, and potentially unable to call police as a crime was happening.
+Defending the internet blackout, the government cited "security" concerns, noting criminal activity in the camps—though refugees, and some of their advocates, complained that the blackout made the refugees more vulnerable to criminals and potentially unable to call police as a crime was happening.
 The restrictions have continued, intermittently, until becoming continuous—over the objections of international human rights and aid organizations.

-In 2020, during the COVID-19 pandemic, dozens of human-rights and aid organizations warned that the communications blackout would limit refugees' timely access to reliable medical information, advice and assistance, and increase confusion, misinformation, paranoia and panic, and aggravate the spread of the virus within the densely populated camps.
-However the government refused to lift the ban, continuing to cite "safety" and "security" concerns.
+In 2020, during the COVID-19 pandemic, dozens of human-rights and aid organizations warned that the communications blackout would limit refugees' timely access to reliable medical information, advice and assistance, and increase confusion, misinformation, paranoia, and panic, and aggravate the spread of the virus within the densely populated camps.
+However, the government refused to lift the ban, continuing to cite "safety" and "security" concerns.